Slow persuasion: Appendices

-The boundary condition $v=u$ on $\{0,1\}$ holds by inspection of the principal's best-reply problem \eqref{eq:v_defn}, since these are absorbing states.
+The boundary condition $v=u$ on $\{0,1\}$ holds by inspection of the sender's best-reply problem \eqref{eq:v_defn}, since these are absorbing states.
 For the remainder, let $v_\star$ and $v^\star$ be the lower and upper semi-continuous envelopes of $v$.
-In \Cref{lemma:viscosity}(a), we show that piecewise continuity of $u$ suffices for $v_\star$ to be a viscosity super-solution.
-In \Cref{lemma:viscosity}(b), we prove that $v^\star$ is a viscosity sub-solution, without requiring piecewise continuity.
-In both cases, we adapt the standard proof.
-Finally, we establish in \Cref{lemma:viscosity}(c) that $v$ is continuous, so that $v_\star = v^\star = v$. \footnote{As we explain in supplemental \cref{app:viscosity_intro:prop}, it is typical to replace the last step with an appeal to a comparison principle.
-Since we are not aware of a comparision principle that requires only piecewise continuity of $u$, we prove continuity directly instead.} We will make occasional use of the fact that $v \geq u$, which holds since the value $u$ is attainable (by never funding research).
+In \Cref{theorem:viscosity}(a), we show that piecewise continuity of $u$ suffices for $v_\star$ to be a viscosity super-solution.
+In \Cref{theorem:viscosity}(b), we prove that $v^\star$ is a viscosity sub-solution, without requiring piecewise continuity.
+In both cases, we adapt a standard argument.
+Finally, we establish in \Cref{theorem:viscosity}(c) that $v$ is continuous, so that $v_\star = v^\star = v$. \footnote{As we explain in \cref{suppl:viscosity_intro:prop}, it is typical to replace the last step with an appeal to a comparison principle.
+Since we are not aware of a comparison principle that requires only piecewise continuity of $u$, we prove continuity directly instead.} We will make occasional use of the fact that $v \geq u$, which holds since the value $u$ is attainable (by never providing any information).

 First, the super-solution property of $v_\star$, which relies on piecewise continuity of $u$: